kishorkarthik/kishorkarthik/README.md

 - [timewatcher](https://github.com/kishorkarthik/timewatcher) - Keep your hands on the keyboard—log your active work hours via the CLI.

 ### OSS:
-- [BS Data Sciene Master Notes](https://github.com/kishorkarthik/BS-Data-Science-Master-Notes) - Open-source study notes for the IIT Madras BS in Data Science and Applications.
+- [BS Data Sciene Open Notes](https://github.com/kishorkarthik/iitm-ds-notes) - Open-source study notes for the IIT Madras BS in Data Science and Applications.

 ### Essays:
 - What Future Are We Planning For? - July 2026 - [Click Here](https://kishorkarthik.github.io/what-future-are-we-planning-for.html)